AlignmentResearch/tuned-lens/docs/source/tutorials/training_and_evaluating_lenses.rst

 Downloading the Dataset
 +++++++++++++++++++++++

 Before we can start training, we will need to set up our dataset.
-The experiments in the paper were run by training a lens on the validation set of the pile.
+The experiments in the paper were run on the `pythia models <https://github.com/EleutherAI/pythia>`_ by training thus we train our lenses on the validation set of the pile.
 Let's first go ahead and download the validation and test splits of the pile.

 .. code-block:: console